nkapu/handlers/web/disobey/presentation.md

 ---

-## Winter 2015-2016 - Happy hacking
+## Winter 2015-2016 - Happy hobby hacking

 * Occasional random hacking
 * A bit of work shopping with [Kapsi Ry](https://www.kapsi.fi) activists
-* A private Wiki for the "project" collaboration
+* A private Wiki for the collaboration
 * It became apparent that there were
   * Plenty of URL handlers that launch **out of the browser behavior**
   * Even more handler specific query parameters